-Adding music to your short film would go a long way in complementing its charm and adding vibrant colours to it.
+Adding music to your short film would go a long way in complementing its charm and adding vibrant colors to it.

 You can choose music from the library of an online video editing platform or simply use your own soundtracks.

-You must check the aforementioned tips before creating your short film if you desire to take it to skyrocketing heights and connect with the audience psychologically and sentimentally.
+You must check the aforementioned tips before creating your short film if you desire to take it to skyrocket heights and connect with the audience psychologically and sentimentally.